cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :figclass: align-center

 .. _provision-templates:
-Managing Provision Templates
+Managing Cluster Templates
 ============================

-Loom templates allows the administrator to enable specific cluster configurations as well as to restrict the available services.
-Templates tie in the configurations specified in the other four sections: Providers, Hardware, Images, and Services.
-Using the Catalog section, administrators can specify predefined combinations of parameters that are permitted for cluster creation.
+Loom templates allow the administrator to define blueprints describing how different types of clusters should be laid out.
+For example, there may be a template for Hadoop clusters, a template for LAMP clusters, a template for Solr clusters, etc.
+Templates contain enough information that an end user can simply specify a template and a number of machines, and it will suffice to create a cluster.
+This is done by first describing the set of services, hardware types, and image types that a cluster is compatible with.
+Next, default values for provider, services, and configuration are given, with optional defaults for cluster-wide hardware and image type.
+Finally, a set of constraints are defined that describe how services, hardware, and images should be placed on a cluster.

 The Catalog Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^^

 The Catalog screen lists the existing templates that the administrator has created.
-The page also provides a way to delete and view/edit each template.
+The page also provides a way to delete, view, and edit each template.

-Clicking on a template name will take you to the 'Edit template' page for viewing more details of the provider and for editing the configurations.
+Clicking on a template name will take you to the 'Edit template' page, where you can view or edit template details.

 .. figure:: catalog-screenshot-1.png
     :align: center